letchupktdev/codex-cswsh-poc/README.md

-this site a poc fror a vuln not intented for exploiting any system
+this site is a poc for a vuln not intented for exploiting any system

 https://letchupktdev.github.io/codex-cswsh-poc/